Ashley Stegelmeier

 About Future Goals…

-After graduation, I ultimately want to become a university professor.
-UofG is helping me reach this goal by providing my with the ideal environment to gain research, analytical, and writing skills.
+I ultimately want to become a university professor.
+UofG helped me reach this goal by providing my with the ideal environment to gain research, analytical, and writing skills.

 How Will Your Research Improve Life?